SystemsApproach/security/tls.rst

 to agree on a shared secret using one of several Diffie-Hellman algorithms.
 A choice of groups or curves were provided in the client hello, and one of them has been selected by the server.
-Similarly, one of the offered cipher suites hase been selected.
+Similarly, one of the offered cipher suites has been selected.
 With Diffie-Hellman allowing them to obtain a shared secret, all subsequent messages between client and server will be encrypted.
 But we still have to rule out the MITM attack.